eprovst/DomainColoring.jl/docs/src/usage/tutorial.md

 There are a couple of things of note here.
 First, Julia allows us to simply pass `sqrt`, which here is equivalent to `z -> sqrt(z)`.
-Second, `domaincolor` accepts axis limits as an optional second argument (for those familiar with Julia, any indexable object will work).
+Second, `domaincolor` accepts axis limits as an optional second argument (for those familiar with Julia: any indexable object will work).
 Finally, branch cuts give discontinuities in the phase plot (identifying these is greatly helped by the perceptual uniformity of the [Phase Wheel](@ref) used).